-- 16.1 The Surgeon General of the United States has determined that smoking tobacco contributes to the development of a number of heart and lung diseases. - 16.2 After September 9, 2003, the City will hire as police officers only those individuals who do not use tobacco products, and such individuals will continue to not use tobacco products for the duration of their employment. - 16.3 All bargaining unit employees who were hired before September 9, 2003, shall not smoke or use tobacco products on duty while in direct contact with the public, when in uniform in public view, in city vehicles, or in any area designated as a "tobacco free" area. - 16.4 Employees covered by this agreement are discouraged from tobacco usage and the City agrees to make reasonably available courses to help stop the use of tobacco for those employees wishing to quit
+- 16.1 The Surgeon General of the United States has determined that smoking tobacco contributes to the development of a number of heart and lung diseases. - 16.2 After September 9, 2003, the City will hire as Police Officers, Crime Scene Analysts I, and Crime Scene Analysts II, only those individuals who do not use tobacco products, and such individuals will continue to not use tobacco products for the duration of their employment.
+New hires may not have used tobacco products for a period of six (6) months prior to the date of application for employment. - 16.3 All bargaining unit employees who were hired before September 9, 2003, shall not smoke or use tobacco products on duty while in direct contact with the public, when in uniform in public view, in city vehicles, or in any area designated as a "tobacco free" area. - 16.4 Employees covered by this agreement are discouraged from tobacco usage and the City agrees to make reasonably available courses to help stop the use of tobacco for those employees wishing to quit.